dhoard/k-synthetic-test/README.md

 3. Select your cluster
 4. Using the left menu, select `Java clients`
 5. Create a new API key / secret (if required)
-6. Copy the properties and merge them into your `test.properties`
+6. Copy the properties and merge them into your `test.confluent-cloud.properties`

-Merge properties into your `test.properties`

 **Step 2**